 When we talk about the meaning of onboarding, it is linked with new joiners in a company.
-However, it can be tailored to anyone a company wants to establish plausible working relationships with.
-It’s important to onboard everyone that we intend to collaborate with about the company to sustain the partnership.
+However, it can be tailored to anyone the company wants to establish plausible working relationships with.
+It’s essential to onboard everyone we are intended to collaborate with or to sustain the partnership.

 Few recipients of onboarding other than employees can be:

 However, the scope of this article is employee onboarding, and thus we will focus on many aspects relevant to that only.

 Onboarding is vital for a Human Resources function as it establishes a company’s reputation for a new joiner.
 Onboarding can make or break an organization’s image forever in a new employee’s mind.
 It is the start of an employee’s journey in a company and, therefore, must be flawless, consistent, and conducive in every possible way.

 A robust onboarding process in place immediately engages an employee and builds an emotional connection with company values, culture, and legacy.
 Moreover, it familiarizes a new hire with company policies, rules, code of conduct, and important procedures.

 A well-conducted onboarding ensures the timely completion of documentation and new joiner formalities.
 It further eases introducing a new employee into the payroll system and employee database.

 It also serves as a chance to demonstrate open communication with HR personnel in the long run.

 A new employee will always remember their first day at your organization.
 Therefore, the significance of a systematic onboarding process cannot be ignored.

 Onboarding is an employee’s formal introduction and welcome in their new journey.
 The organization is responsible for making the new member feel comfortable and at ease.